 - Notice whether you’re tempted to pick up the next bite before you’re done with the first one.

-- Be aware of your body’s subtle signals of hunger and satisfaction.
+- Tune into your body’s subtle signals of hunger and satisfaction.

-By treating each bite, food, or meal as though it’s the first time you’ve ever experienced it, there is no room for guilt, shame, or gluttony so eating becomes a sensuous, lovely experience every day.
+By treating each bite, food, or meal as though it’s the first time you’ve ever experienced it, there is no room for guilt or shame.
+Eating becomes a sensuous, lovely multisensory experience every day.